World Cities Branding Conference opens in China's Macao

 The first World Cities Branding Conference is initiated and organized by the Organizing Committee of the World Cities Branding Conference, and co-hosted by the World Tourism Economy Research Center.
-Phoenix New Media organized the event.
+Phoenix New Media organized the event and travel.ifeng.com is the exacutor.
 MGM is also the chief partner and the official venue provider.
-And HONDA INSPIRE is the goodwill partner.
+And HONDA INSPIRE as the goodwill partner.

 The conference is supported by the Macao Government Tourism Office and Macao Trade and Investment Promotion Institute.
 China Advertising Association and Communication University of China School of Advertisement, along with many other research institutes, join hands in developing this world-level international forum focusing on branding for cultural and tourism industries.